 Additionally, conspiracies of a “rigged election” and leaked data from Wikileaks are also taking a toll on Americans’ mental health.

 “Election stress becomes exacerbated by arguments, stories, images and video on social media that can heighten concern and frustration, particularly with thousands of comments that can range from factual to hostile or even inflammatory,” APA wrote.

 It can also be safe to say that Donald Trump’s impulsive behavior, along with his back and forth insults against women are what’s playing major factors in the American public’s mental health.

 After the reveal of sexual assault comments made by Trump in the 90s, nearly a dozen women has come forward alleging that the republican nominee groped them.

 Whether or not these allegations are real, it has triggered a high level of conflict between their democrat counterpart.

 The APA has targetted the results of its survey by different generations.

-“While men and women are equally likely (51 percent vs. 52 percent, respectively) to say the 2016 U.S. presidential election is a very or somewhat significant source of stress, election stress differs among generations of Americans.”
+“While men and women are equally likely (51 percent vs. 52 percent, respectively) to say the 2016 U.S. presidential election is a very or somewhat significant source of stress, election stress differs among buy modafinil online from uk generations of Americans.”